Starmer has received ‘new information’ about Reeves’ rental arrangements – No 10

 In a letter to the Prime Minister on Wednesday, the Chancellor admitted she did not obtain a “selective” rental licence required to rent out her London home and apologised for the “inadvertent error”.

-Ms Reeves had told Sir Keir that “regrettably” she and her family were not aware a licence was needed in their area of Southwark in London, where they rented out their home for £3,200 a month after moving into No 11.
+Ms Reeves had told Sir Keir that “regrettably” she and her family were not aware a licence was needed in their area of Southwark, where they rented out their home for £3,200 a month after moving into No 11.

-The Chancellor is understood to have relied upon the advice of a letting agent, which said it would advise if a licence was needed.

 She added: “I sincerely apologise for this error and I would be happy to answer any questions you may have.”